12 minute read

 Some other features are:

-• Visual recognition capability: IBM Watson features tools to recognize objects, including text, in images and to process and classify them into relevant categories.
+- Visual recognition capability: IBM Watson features tools to recognise objects, including text, in images and to process and classify them into relevant categories.

 IBM Watson supports deep learning, so it can learn from its mistakes and improve, but it takes time and effort to teach IBM Watson in order to use it to its full potential.